j-keck/zfs-snap-diff/doc/site/content/docs/install.md

 {{< /hint >}}

 {{< hint info >}}
-The tar archive contains currently only the executables.
+Currently, the tar archive contains only the executables.
 If you need distribution specific packages, or binaries for any other platform, feel free to contact me.
 {{< /hint >}}

 ## Build from source {#build-from-source}

-The backend from `zfs-snap-diff` is implemented in [Go](https://golang.org), the frontend in [PureScript](http://purescript.org).
+The backend of `zfs-snap-diff` is implemented in [Go](https://golang.org), the frontend in [PureScript](http://purescript.org).

 ### `go` {#go}

-I use [go-bindata](https://github.com/go-bindata/go-bindata) to decode the frontend code and all dependencies to a go source file so you need only the go compiler to compile it yourself.
+I use [go-bindata](https://github.com/go-bindata/go-bindata) to decode the frontend code and all dependencies to a go source file so you only need the go compiler to compile it yourself.

 The minimum supported go version is `go1.12`.